logo Family History Research UK

 The population of the City of London fell rapidly during the 19th century as people moved out towards the suburbs, and today only a few thousand people live within the City of London itself.

-Records of both the City and County of London are held at the London Metropolitan Archives in the City of London, with some records also held by local London borough archives.
+Records of both the City and County of London are held at the London Archives (previously known as the London Metropolitan Archives) in the City of London, with some records also held by local London borough archives.

 The map below shows the City of London in about 1830.
 Click on the map for a larger version.